Introduction

 use rustica::prelude::*;

-Features
+Key Features

 Type Classes

-• Functor, Applicative, Monad
+Core abstractions like Functor, Applicative, and Monad

 Data Types